FAQ - Frequently Asked Questions

 Pasting from CopyQ works only on Windows, macOS and X11 on Linux.

-Specifically, this feature is not supported on Wayland, but you can use the workaround: On Linux, global shortcuts, pasting or clipboard monitoring does not work
+Specifically, this feature is not supported on Wayland, but you can use the workaround: On Linux, some features do not work under Wayland

 First, check if you have the appropriate options enabled: